edvargas/study/awsStudy.md

         - Points a hostname to any other hostname (app.mydomain.com => lalala.anything.com)
         - ONLY FOR NON ROOT DOMAIN (aka.something.mydomain.com)
     - Alias:
-        - POints a hostname to an AWS Resource (app.domain.com => lalala.amazonaws.com)
+        - Points a hostname to an AWS Resource (app.domain.com => lalala.amazonaws.com)
         - Works for ROOT DOMAIN and NON ROOT DOMAIN (aka.mydomain.com)
         - Free of charge
         - Native health check